 THIS ASSURANCE is given in consideration of and for the purpose of obtaining any and all federal funds, grants, loans, contracts, properties, discounts or other federal financial assistance under all programs and activities and is binding.
 The person whose signature appears below is authorized to sign this assurance on behalf of the Recipient.

-The same of the sa Dated 4-24-17 by , Chief Executive Officer
+Dated 4-24-17 by , Chief Executive Officer

 APPENDICES A and E

 During the performance of this contract, the contractor, for itself, its assignees and successors in interest (hereinafter referred to as the "Contractor") agrees as follows: